 Drought, famine, unemployment, crime and piracy – and a sea full of fish

 The challenges are many and complex in the Horn of Africa.
-The solution, on the other hand, is simple and straightforward.
-Fair Fishing works to promote and improve better living through fresh fish in the Horn of Africa.
+The solution, on the other hand, is easy and simple.
+Fair Fishing works to promote and improve fishing opportunities in the Horn of Africa.

-The Horn of Africa is hit by periods of severe drought that create famine, high unemployment – especially among young men – and a high crime rate and piracy.
-All-in all, the area is influenced by a starving and poor population, and a sea full of fish.
+The Horn of Africa suffers from periods of severe drought that create famine, high unemployment – especially among young men – a high crime rate and piracy.
+The area is affected by a starving and poor population and a sea full of fish.

-Since 2013, FairFishing has been working to support and develop the fisheries sector, market and infrastructure in the Horn of Africa.
+Since 2013, FairFishing has been working to support and develop the fishing sector, market and infrastructure in the Horn of Africa.

-Since 2013, Fair Fishing has generated a 500% increase in caught fish in the area, created 3000 jobs in the value chain, upwards of 500% revenue increase among fishermen and boat owners, and generated revenue of over $5,000,000 throughout the value chain.
+Since 2013, Fair Fishing has created a 500% increase in caught fish in the area, created 3000 jobs in the value chain with a 500% revenue increase among fishermen and boat owners, and generated a revenue of over $5,000,000 across the value chain.

 As part of NEXTSTEP's Action Invest, FairFishing was initiated as an NGO in 2013.

-Fair Fishing now operates as an independent organisation with a secretariat in Copenhagen.
-In total, the organization has 15 employees stationed in both the Horn of Africa and Copenhagen.
+Today, Fair Fishing operates as an independent organization with a secretariat in Copenhagen.
+The organization has 15 employees stationed in the Horn of Africa and Copenhagen.